 Name of education corporation: Family Life Academy Charter Schools

 Name of trustee (print): Marvin Dutton

 Position(s) on board, if any (e.g., chair, treasurer, committee chair, etc.): finance,

 Email Address:

-Home Address Business Address
+Home Address Business A ddress

-Please complete with changes or nly: Please complete with changes only:
+Please complete with changes s only: Please complete wit h changes only:

 Street: Business Name:

 City, State Zip: Street:

 Phone: City, State Zip:

 Phone:

+·

 Questions

-Are you, or have you been during the last education corporation?
-[If you checkyes tschool year (July 1-June 30), an employee of the \circ , answer $1a$, $1b$, and $1c$].
+Are you, or have you been during the leducation corporation?
+[If you check last school year (July 1-June 30), an employee of the yes , answer $1a$), $1b$), and $1c$)].
+O Yes

 1a) Description of the position:

 1b) Salary:

 1c) Start date:

-the foregoing being an "interested perse education corporation, or who could oth egal adoption/guardianship, to, or do you cohabitate with, any person (any of on") who is, or, during the last school year (July 1-June 30), was employed by the nerwise benefit from your being a trustee?
-If yes, please identify each interest/nformation) that you ("self") or any interested persons have held or engaged in he prior school year.
+the foregoing being an "interested pe education corporation, or who could or legal adoption/guardianship, to, or do you cohabitate erson") who is, or, during the last school year (July 1-Jur otherwise benefit from your being a trustee?
+If yes, ple ed information) that you ("self") or any interested person ng the prior school year. ne 30), was employed by the case identify each interest/

 ■ None